Mar 10, 2026

 Your budget is between $40,000 and $150,000.

-You're in a regulated industry and need compliance built into the architecture, not the afterthought.
+You're in a regulated industry and need compliance built into the architecture from day one.

 You want to own your code completely and retain the freedom to take development in-house or switch partners at any point.

-Your app requires deeply specialised hardware integrations — robotics, medical devices, proprietary industrial sensors.
+Your app requires deeply specialised hardware integrations like robotics, medical devices, or proprietary industrial sensors.

 You're building a real-time multiplayer game or an immersive AR/VR experience where every millisecond of performance matters.